This article assumes you’re already convinced that a monorepo is how you want to organise your codebase.

 With this article, I initially intended to provide some sort of “starting template” for a monorepo.
 The deeper I got into the topic, the more obvious it felt to me that this wasn’t a valuable approach.

-A coherent, useful monorepo structure needs too much contextual information.
-Instead of providing a template that may or may not make sense to you, I will share my thoughts on this problem.
+A coherent, useful monorepo structure requires too much contextual information.
+Instead of providing a template that may or may not make sense to you, I will share my thoughts on this.

 While I have always appreciated the technical benefits of a monorepo, over the years I also came to appreciate monorepos as an engineering leadership communication tool: